dhivehi/Kia/README.md

 Simple dhivehi TTS

 ### Overview
 Dhivehi is probably the easiest language to make a TTS as each akuru + fili = a unique sound.
-It doesnt sound natural but its something  ¯\_(ツ)_/¯
 So why not create all the possible audio for these combinations and combine them to make TTS?
-Thats exactly what this does, the audios were cropped samples from an english TTS.
+The audios were cropped samples from an english TTS.
+It doesnt sound natural but its something  ¯\_(ツ)_/¯

 ### Prerequisites
 - Ubuntu 16+ [tested on 19.4]